How the Dashboard works

 Since we do not collect any personally identifiable information, GDPR does not apply to our data.

-Data provided is used only for the purposes of the Dashboards: it is not sold on or made available to any other parties for any reason.
+Provided data is used only for the purposes of the Dashboards: it is not sold on or made available to any other parties for any reason.